By JOSEPH TAN

-In Gallup’s state of worldwide engagement study (2013), only 13% of employees worldwide are engaged, 63% are disengaged while 24% are actively disengaged.
+In Gallup’s state of worldwide engagement study (2013), only 13 per cent of employees worldwide are engaged, 63 per cent are disengaged while 24 per cent are actively disengaged.
 This is a glaring leverage for productivity that most organisational leaders are missing out on.

 Furthermore, without the right levels of employee engagement, even the best possible tools will be under-utilised because technology is only as good as the whole-hearted commitment of the user.

 The next time you are planning to ‘data-mine’ the big data of employee engagement, consider the following preparatory steps to ensure that the data becomes meaningful diagnostics for developing great bosses and creating great jobs for employees:

 - Select a proven engagement survey which links results to managerial behaviour and employee strengths.
 For my clients, I recommend the Gallup’s Q12 survey.